 I’ve been working on a book for a few years now.
 I’m always keeping an eye out for good examples and problems I can use as exercises.
 Often, this means finding a brief reference, then digging into the scientific literature to flesh out the material from its original source.
 Sometimes, everything parses, and I get a new good example.
 Other times, the process breaks down.

 The other day, I found What does randomness look like, an article from 2012 picked up by WIRED.
 This article mentioned two things I hadn’t seen before.
 One was a reference to glow worms making non-random patterns on the roofs of caves.

 This blog post also has another issue with the story telling, as I read it.
-In contrasting the work of Poisson with that of his contemporary Quetelet, it says Poisson "argued that Quetelet was missing a model for his data."
-This seems a problematic statement -- I have not had time to read Poisson in his original language or English translation, but in Stigler's discussion of these works (I've found Stigler very authoritative in other contexts), the Poisson introduces and promptly abandons his distribution, and never so concisely identifies the Quetelet's shortcomings as missing a "model".
-The concept of a model doesn't really seemed to have leaked into statistics by this point in time.
+In contrasting the work of Poisson with that of his contemporary Quetelet, it says Poisson “argued that Quetelet was missing a model for his data.”
+This seems a problematic statement – I have not had time to read Poisson original work, but in Stigler’s discussion of these works (I’ve found Stigler very authoritative in other contexts), Poisson introduces and promptly abandons his distribution, and never so concisely identifies Quetelet’s shortcomings as missing a “model”.
+The concept of a model doesn’t really seemed to have leaked into statistics by this point in time.